akxen/nemde/doc/casefile.md

 |`InitialDemand`| Region demand at start of dispatch interval |

 ### NEMSPDCaseFile.NemSpdInputs.TraderCollection.Trader
-Array describing trader parameters at start of dispatch interval.
+Array describing trader price bands and initial conditions at the start of a given dispatch interval.

 ```
 [